aprilyye/cloudia-weather-bot/README.md

 Cloudia: A little reminder for weather it's gonna rain or shine! 🌦 On duty every morning at 7AM EST or via summon ```@cloudia``` in any channel (reports back in same channel).

+Made with sunshine by Kevin Lin and April Ye

 ![Cloudia](cloudia-01.png)

 Try it locally